BioJulia/BioSequenceGraphs/README.md

 ## Testing

-GenomeGraphs is tested against Julia `1.X` on Linux, OS X, and Windows.
+GenomeGraphs is tested on Linux, OS X, and Windows, for the stable, LTS, and nightly builds of julia.

 **Latest build status:**